javert-click/javert-click/README.md

 # JaVerT.Post: Symbolic Analysis of Message-Passing Web Applications

-JaVerT.Click is a symbolic execution tool for JavaScript that, for the first time, supports reasoning about JavaScript programs that manipulate any/all of the DOM Core Level 1, DOM UI Events, JavaScript Promises, and the JavaScript async/await APIs.
+JaVerT.Post is the first symbolic execution tool for Message-Passing Web Programs calling the WebMessaging and WebWorkers APIs.

 ## Starting the Artifact via [Docker](https://docs.docker.com/)
 The artifact is a .zip file available [here](INSERT LINK HERE).